A 50mm medal on a nine-year-old reads “champion”. A 70mm medal on the same kid reads “hubcap on a string”.

 Often forgotten in the budget:

-- Ribbon colours — house colours, school colours, or generic red-yellow national.
-Custom-printed ribbons (with school name) add RM3-8 per medal but look serious.
+- Ribbon colours, house colours, school colours, or generic red-yellow national.
+Custom-printed ribbons (with school name) cost a little more, quoted per order, but look serious.

 MSSM-style multi-event tracking and bulk pricing